 A rollover occurs when a truck tips onto its side or onto its roof.
 Truck rollovers are rare, but when they occur, they can be disastrous for the people and vehicles around them.
 These types of accidents have the highest fatality rate of any truck accident.

 When a truck rolls over, there are always injuries, and victims may be able to file a claim against the truck driver or company to receive compensation.
-After a tractor-trailer has seriously harmed you, call The Husband and Wife Law Team for help.
+After a tractor-trailer has seriously harmed you, call the Phoenix truck rollover accident attorneys at The Husband & Wife Law Team at (602) 457-6222 for help.
 We will investigate the accident and file a claim on your behalf, seeking the compensation you’re owed.